adrienpayong/OCRproject/README.md

 ## Computer Vision using OpenCV

 OpenCV is one of Python's most popular image processing and computer vision libraries.
 Any image must be processed before being served to the object detection model YOLO, and you will use OpenCV to do so.
 Furthermore, various OpenCV library functions are used to visualize the YOLO model's testing results.

+## Text Detection using YOLO

+YOLO v4 is an object detection model created by Alexey Bochkovskiy, Chien-Yao Wang, and Hong-Yuan Mark Liao, with the acronym YOLO standing for 'You Only Look Once.'
+Its humorous name derives from the algorithm's ability to identify all of the objects in an image with a single glance.
+That is one of the main reasons why the algorithm detects objects faster than RCNN methods.
+The YOLO technique will be used in this project to create a custom OCR using Python.
+The motivation for developing a custom OCR model is that YOLO can only detect 80 preset classes in the COCO dataset.
+As a result, this project will walk you through the transfer learning process of developing a YOLO-text-recognition model using the invoices dataset.
+As previously said, our custom OCR system will recognize three objects from invoice images: invoice number, Billing Date, and Total amount.

+## OCR using Tessaract

+The system will recognize the important text classes from the invoices using YOLO, but to decode the information in the text, Optical Character Recognition must be used (OCR).
+Tessaract OCR is a tool that scans text and converts it to digital data quickly.
+You will learn how to use Tessaract OCR to create a custom OCR in Python in this project.

 ## Coding with Google Colab